-Basic Guide to the Australian Securities Exchange (ASX)
+ASX – History of the Australian Securities Exchange

-The ASX or Australian Securities Exchange, is one of the leading financial exchanges in the world, ranking within the top 5, and is the first major market to open every morning.
+The ASX, or Australian Securities Exchange, is one of the leading financial exchanges in the world, ranking within the top five, and is the first major market to open every morning.
 Sometimes known as the Sydney Stock Exchange, it is the operator of Australia’s most important securities exchange.
-It is home to some of the top global technology, finance and resource companies and has a market capitalisation of about $1.5 trillion, with its $47 trillion interest rate derivatives market being the biggest in Asia and one of the largest in the world.
-There are over 2000 companies listed with the ASX and around 20 million equity trades take place every month.
-The ASX has world class regulation and meets the most stringent of global standards, with their clearing houses being some of the best capitalised and most secure worldwide.
-The Australian Securities Exchange is also a public company, with its own shares being traded on the ASX, although it cannot regulate itself and therefore it is regulated by ASIC (the Australian Securities and Investments Commission).
+It is home to some of the top global technology, finance and resource companies, and has a market capitalisation of about $1.5 trillion, with its $47 trillion interest rate derivatives market being the biggest in Asia, and one of the largest in the world.
+There are over 2,000 companies listed with the ASX, and around 20 million equity trades take place every month.
+The ASX has world-class regulation and meets the most stringent of global standards, with their clearing houses being some of the best-capitalised and most secure worldwide.
+The Australian Securities Exchange is also a public company, with its own shares being traded on the ASX, although it cannot regulate itself, and is therefore regulated by ASIC (the Australian Securities and Investments Commission).

 Products and Services Offered by the ASX

 The ASX offers a comprehensive range of products to suit the needs of investors.
 These include:

 - Index derivatives

 - Grain derivatives